aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 # A Caribbean Girl Who Likes the Cold

-I was born and raised in the Caribbean, which makes my love of colder weather slightly questionable.

-Fall is my favourite season.
-I love watching the trees change colour, and fresh snow still looks a little magical to me.
+I was born and raised in the Caribbean, so my love of colder weather might be a little unexpected.
+My favourite season is fall—I love the cooler temperatures and watching the trees change colour.
+And even after living in Canada for a while, fresh snow still looks a little magical to me.

-Apparently my love of the cold has boundaries, though.

-**The beach is one of them.**
+But there are some things Canada hasn't managed to change about me.
+If I'm going to the beach, I want warm Caribbean water.
+Some things I'm simply not willing to compromise on.

 ---